aikea/aikea.github.io/content/watchlog.md

 My eyes.
 My eyes!
 MY EYES!!
 What a terrible day to have eyes.
 (first watch: Feb 16, 2022)

+17. > **The Worst Person in the World | Joachim Trier | 2021**
+Stunning Norway!
+Each frame is so well-crafted.
+And then, the superb writing and the performances by Renate Reinsve and Anders Danielsen.
+Had a great time.
+(first watch: Feb 18th, 2022)

 <hr />